learn-js/learnjs-01-introduction/book.md

 ## How we might solve it

 ```
-for (var key in thisIsAnObject){
-  console.log(thisIsAnObject[key]);
+var anObject = {
+  aString: 'some string value',
+  anInteger: 1234,
+  aMethod: function(){
+    return 'a function that belongs to an object';
   }
+}

+for (var key in anObject){
+  console.log(anObject[key]);
+}
 ```

 This gives you an idea of how to iterate through an object using a for...in loop.
-Note that this will also log the method `someFunction` to the console in a useless and potentially problematic way.
+Note that this will also log the method `aMethod` to the console in a useless and potentially problematic way.
 This approach works best with objects that do not have methods.

 Running the above code will return: